 To Assist in Church Ordinances.-The deacons assist in the celebration of the ordinances of the church.
 At the baptismal service they should be present to minister to the male candidates.
 They should do their part in making the necessary preparations for this service; there should be no confusion or delay.
-(See also pp. 55, 57, 58, 80, 89.)
+(See also p.
+61.)